BernyRamirez/hash/cl3w28raj00xs2knv0rf45pz3.md

 You may proceed to install this OS on either bare metal, vmware, qemu or other method.
 It does not matter.

-For simplicity I have created differnt categories you should follow based on your needs.
+For simplicity I have created different categories you should follow based on your needs.

 ## > Code Editor